ByteQuester/.dotfiles/README.md

 ## Included Tools

-The `install_tools.sh` script will install the following tools for you:
+The installer will install the following tools for you (when available):

 -   `htop`: Interactive process viewer.
 -   `jq`: A command-line JSON processor.